smapiot/piral/src/plugins/piral-menu/README.md

 ### Customizing

-You can customize the available menu registration settings.
+You can customize the available menu settings.

 ```ts
 import type {} from 'piral-menu';